Melania Trump’s $920 Helmut Lang Leather Leggings Match Her $12,000 To $65,000 Burgundy Birkin Bag

 Melania’s luxurious leggings weren’t the only pricey splurge in her traveling attire.
 As reported by Breitbart, Melania carried a matching Hermès Birkin handbag, costing anywhere from $12,000 to $65,000.

 The 47-year-old Melania opted to wear a matching burgundy turtleneck sweater with her ensemble — one that the publication pegged as likely being comprised of cashmere.
 Melania finished off her look with her traditional Christian Louboutin stilettos, also in a color that seemed to match her burgundy leather leggings and her Birkin bag.
-Not everything was a plum or burgundy hue, thought.
+Not everything was a plum or burgundy hue, though.
 Melania topped off her sweater against the cold D.C. weather with a short winter coat in a beige color.

 On Twitter, social media users have plenty to say about Melania’s leather leggings, from complimentary comments to criticism about the cost or style of her gear.
 Melania’s Birkin bag collection is also getting lots of buzz on Twitter.